shadowplay1/quick-mongo-super/README.md

 import QuickMongo from '../src/index'

 const db = new QuickMongo({
-    connectionURI: 'your mongodb connection URI here', // MongoDB connection URI to connect to the database
+    connectionURI: 'your mongodb connection URI here', // MongoDB connection URI to connect to the database.
-    dbName: 'db', // MongoDB database name to use
+    dbName: 'db', // MongoDB database name to use.
-    collectionName: 'database' // MongoDB collection name to use
+    collectionName: 'database' // MongoDB collection name to use.

     mongoClientOptions: {
-      // mongo client options here
+      // MongoDB client options here.
     }
 })
 ```